 Michael Gilek is Professor in Environmental Science and has extensive experience of empirical and theoretical research on environmental science, assessment and management of environmental risks, and marine environmental governance.
-In his ongoing research MG leads several interdisciplinary research projects focussed on analysing and comparing marine spatial planning in the Baltic Sea region, as well as the governance of important human-induced environmental risks affecting the ecological status of Baltic Sea (e.g. overfishing, eutrophication and chemical pollution).
-These projects bring together researchers from various social and natural sciences to reach a more comprehensive understanding of the governance of environmental risks.
-The primary focus of MGs own research is on understanding interactions between scientific knowledge production and the management of environmental issues and risks.
+In his ongoing research Michael analyses and compares marine spatial planning, as well as the governance of important human-induced environmental risks (e.g. overfishing, eutrophication and chemical pollution) in the Baltic Sea and other marine areas.
+These projects bring together researchers from various social and natural sciences to reach a more comprehensive understanding of the governance of environmental risks and natural resources.
+A central theme in the research is on understanding interactions between scientific knowledge production and the management of environmental issues and risks.

 Selected recent publications